twm105/olympic-medals-predict/readme.md

 Code: [olympics_eda.ipynb](olympics_eda.ipynb)

-## Model Selection & Performance
+## Model Selection and Performance
 XGBoost was chosen as the model as it's known to be a powerful predictor for regression and classification on structured data.
 It is expected that non-linear effects would be significant, and XGBoost is powerful at inferring non-linear patterns.
 This also means care must be taken to overfit, though the small number of features vs the training data size helps to mitigate that, as well as model tuning.

 Other models were experimented with, and extensive hyperparameter sensitivity analysis was done to understand how they work.
 This work has not been included here for brevity but can be seen in [olympics_model_experiment.ipynb](modelling/olympics_model_experiment.ipynb).

-### Preparing the data: selecting features and dropping NAs
+### Preparing the Data: Selecting Features and Dropping NAs
 The following features were used for modelling:
 - **Population from 20 years before.** The hypothesis being this is approx median age that Olympians qualify for the Games.
 - **GDP per capita from 4 years before.** While it likely takes longer than 4 years to make an Olympian, funding cycles for sports and athletes are every Olympics.